authelia/authelia/docs/configuration/authentication/file.md

 The file contains hashed passwords instead of plain text passwords for security reasons.

 You can use Authelia binary or docker image to generate the hash of any password.
-The salt provided by the docker run command will not actually be random due to the ephemeral nature of containers.
-If you'd like to configure the seed for increased entropy or tune any other password hashing values you can see how by doing `authelia hash-password --help`.
+The hash-password command has many tunable options, you can view them with the `authelia hash-password --help` command.
+For example if you wanted to improve the entropy you could generate a 16 byte salt and provide it with the `--salt` flag.
+Example: `authelia hash-password --salt abcdefghijklhijl`.

 For instance, with the docker image, just run